 The parameter that causes the largest increase in predicted concentration is the TEOM to gravimetric conversion.
-The use of the draft 2001 emission factors would cause the second largest increase in background concentrations and a correspondingly larger increase in roadside concentrations.
 A more pessimistic assumption on the contribution to the roadside increment of concentrations from re-suspended dusts would also cause an increase in predicted roadside concentrations.
-The other sensitivity analyses lead to increases in concentrations in the range from 0 to $0.3 \,\mu gm^{-3}$, gravimetric.
+The other sensitivity analyses lead to increases in concentrations in the range from 0 to 0.3 $\mu$ gm-3, gravimetric, except for a lower coarse particle concentration, which leads to a decrease in baseline concentrations of 0.8 $\mu$ gm-3, gravimetric.

 Several of the parameters have no influence on the effectiveness of the illustrative package of possible measures and others only have an effect on roadside concentrations.
-The 2001 emission factors, a 1.4 TEOM to gravimetric conversion factor and an assumption that UK emission contribute more to secondary concentrations than assumed in the baseline all lead to increases in effectiveness of the measures of between 0.1 and 0.2 μ gm-3, gravimetric for this site specific analysis.
+The 2001 emission factors, a 1.4 TEOM to gravimetric conversion factor and an assumption that UK emission contribute more to secondary concentrations than assumed in the baseline all lead to increases in effectiveness of the measures of between 0.1 and 0.2 $\mu$ gm-3, gravimetric for this site specific analysis.
 A more pessimistic assumption on the contribution to the roadside increment of concentrations from re-suspended dusts would cause a decrease in the predicted effectiveness of the illustrative package of measures.